BrewBlox/brewblox-documentation/docs/dev/decisions/20210502_composition.md

 ## Class components

 In the Vue 2 version, the Brewblox UI combines Typescript with [vue class components](https://github.com/kaorun343/vue-property-decorator).
-This solves some of the issues identified and fixed by Vue 3 setup functions, but suffers from its own set of drawbacks.
+This solves some of the issues identified and fixed by Vue 3 [composition API](https://v3.vuejs.org/guide/composition-api-introduction.html), but suffers from its own set of drawbacks.

 The advantages are that it produces cleaner code (less nesting) and improved Typescript support.
-It also allows for grouping code by concern, as fields (data), getters (computed), and methods can be placed in any order throughout the class.
+It also allows for grouping code by concern, as fields (data), getters (computed), and methods can be declared in any order throughout the class.

-The disadvantages are that it is an additional layer that developers and transpilers must account for, and that it is a second-class citizen when it comes to tooling and IDE support.
+The biggest disadvantage is that it is an additional layer that developers and transpilers must account for.
 When writing non-trivial components, developers must understand both the class-based API, and the underlying Vue options API.
+As it is an alternative syntax, IDE support will lag behind.

 In this regard, the Vue 3 composition API promises the best of both worlds: typed component definitions as a native and recommended feature.